yarnthen/yarnthencohosking/_posts/2018-03-21-battle-city-unity-18.md

 ---
 layout: post
-title: "Recreate Battle City in Unity Part 17 : Score Calculation"
+title: "Battle City in Unity Part 17 : Score Calculation"
-excerpt: Recreate Battle City in Unity Part 17
+excerpt: Battle City in Unity Part 17
 summary: This post is part 15 to the series of post detailing how I recreate Battle City in Unity
 categories: [Tutorials]
 tags: [Unity, Unity 3D, Battle City, NES, retro, tilemap, tile, tanks, gaming, classic]
 comments: true
+series: "Recreate Battle City in Unity"
 ---
+{% include serieswithintro.html %}

 I would like you to go back and create the other 3 enemy tanks using the EnemyTank prefab you already have.
 You can do a recap on [Part 3]({{ site.baseurl }}{% post_url 2018-03-07-battle-city-unity-4 %}) if you are unsure.
 Set the following below for the tanks as well